riyonp23/Noxu/README.md

 Developed By [$ky](https://github.com/skyy-rad)

 ## What Is It?
 Ever had your parents walk in when you are gaming and want to mute everything with one button?
-You can now with Noxu, Shift+A the noise away!
+With Noxu, Shift+A the noise away!

 ## How It Works
 * Download As ZIP (MAKE SURE TO HAVE ASSETS FOLDER IN THE SAME FOLDER AS THE EXE)